-As of March 31, 2018, the Company has a credit agreement (the "Credit Agreement"), which includes a \$350 million Term Facility maturing March 24, 2024 and a Revolving Credit Facility with capacity of \$300 million maturing March 24, 2022.
-Borrowings under the Term Facility accrue interest at LIBOR plus 2.00%.
-Loans drawn under the Revolving Credit Facility have an interest rate equal to LIBOR plus a margin ranging from 2.00% to 2.75% as specified by a ratings grid contained in the Credit Agreement.
-As of March 31, 2018, borrowings under the Revolving Credit Facility would accrue interest at LIBOR plus 1.75%.
+As of December 31, 2017, the Company had a credit agreement (the "Credit Agreement"), which includes a \$350 million Term Facility maturing on March 24, 2024 and a Revolving Credit Facility with a capacity of \$300 million, which matures on March 24, 2022.

+On May 30, 2018, the Company entered into a fourth amendment of its Credit Agreement to reduce the applicable margin on Eurodollar Rate loans.
+At the Company's option, the Term Facility under the amended Credit Agreement interest shall accrue at a rate equal to the applicable annualized domestic rate plus an applicable margin of 0.75% or the LIBOR-based rate plus an applicable margin of 1.75% per annum.

 The Company is required to pay accrued interest on any outstanding principal balance under the credit facility with a frequency of the lesser of the LIBOR tenor or every three months.
 Any outstanding principal under this facility will be due upon the maturity date.
-The Company may also terminate or reduce the lending commitments under this facility, in whole or in part, upon three business days' notice.
+The Company may also terminate or reduce the borrowing commitments under this facility, in whole or in part, upon three business days' notice.

+Loans drawn under the Revolving Credit Facility accrue interest at an annualized rate equal to LIBOR plus a margin ranging from 1.25% to 2.25% as specified by a ratings grid contained in the Credit Agreement.
+Based on the Company's current credit ratings, borrowings would accrue interest at LIBOR plus 1.75% per annum.
 The Revolving Credit Facility also provides \$75 million availability for the issuance of letters of credit and a maximum of \$20 million for swing line borrowing.
 Any amount of the facility utilized for letters of credit or swing line loans outstanding will reduce the amount available under the amended Revolving Credit Facility.

 The Company may request increases in the limits under the amended Term Facility and the amended Revolving Credit Facility and may request the addition of one or more term loan facilities under the Credit Agreement.
 Outstanding borrowings may be prepaid without penalty (other than borrowings made for the purpose of reducing the effective interest rate margin or weighted average yield of the loans).
 There are mandatory prepayments of principal in connection with: (i) excess cash flow sweeps above certain leverage thresholds, (ii) certain asset sales or other dispositions, (iii) certain refinancing of indebtedness and (iv) over-advances under the Revolving Credit Facility.
 There are no excess cash flow sweeps required at the Company's current leverage level.

 The Credit Agreement requires the Company and its subsidiaries to comply with customary affirmative and negative covenants, and contains customary events of default.
 The Revolving Credit Facility also requires that the Company maintain a total net leverage ratio no greater than 3.00:1.00.
-During any period when the Company's corporate and family ratings meet investment grade ratings, certain of the negative covenants shall be suspended.
-As of March 31, 2018, the Company was in compliance with all its debt covenants.
+During any period when the Company's corporate and family ratings meet investment grade ratings, certain of the negative covenants will be suspended.
+As of June 30, 2018, the Company was in compliance with all its debt covenants.